-Coming soon: World's longest non-stop flight
+World's longest nonstop flight: Tickets go on sale

 A manufacturer could increase the maximum take-off weight (MTOW) of the plane, the airline could limit the number of passengers or amount of cargo carried, or there could be a combination of both.

-Airbus has upped the ULR's MTOW to 280 tonnes, 5 tonnes more than the standard airframe.
+Airbus has upped the ULR's MTOW to 280 tons, 5 tons more than the standard airframe.

 Singapore Airlines will announce the interior configuration of its ULRs sometime soon, but it's expected that there will be far fewer than the 253 seats in the airline's standard A350-900s.